 - Enable lender to enter their contact details and/or Notes for

-the client's reference in Step 7 of the calculator (optional
+the client's reference in the report settings of the calculator

-feature).
-These will appear in the printout from the calculator.
+(optional feature).
+These will appear in the printout from the

 To find out more about how lenders should use this calculator